ShizukaDonaghue/luve/TESTING.md

 ## **EPIC: Site Admin**

-* **_As a Site Admin I can create, update and delete the contents of the site so that I can manage the contents of the site._**
+* **_As a Site Admin, I can create, update and delete the contents of the site so that I can manage the contents of the site._**

     The Site Admin role has full CRUD functionality in the admin panel to manage all the contents of the site fully.